H. C. Ørsteds Vej

 H. C. Ørsteds Vej is a street in the Frederiksberg district of Copenhagen, Denmark.
 It runs from Gammel Kongevej in the south to Åboulevard on the border with Nørrebro in the north, linking Alhambravej in the south with Griffenfeldsgade in the north.

 History

 The oldest section of the street, between Amalievej and Fuglevangsvej, was created and named in 1852.
-The section from Fuglevangsvej and Åboulevard (then Vinkelvej) was created in 1857, This new section of the street was originally called Jernbanevej since it was crossed by the tracks of the Nordbanen and Vestbanen railway lines which split at Ladegårdsåen.
+The section from Fuglevangsvej and Åboulevard (then Vinkelvej) was created in 1857, This new section of the street was originally called Jernbanevej since it was crossed by the tracks of the Nordbanen and Copenhagen–Fredericia/Taulov Line railway lines which split at Ladegårdsåen.
 Jernbanevej was included in H. C. Ørstedsvej in 1870.